amandamiotto/ResumeLesson/index.md

 #### Hacky Hour Handbook - Author 2017
 Wrote a handbook on how to start and run hacky hour groups at an institute with lessons learnt, helpful resources and groups to target.
-Released as Creative Commons https://github.com/amandamiotto/HackyHourHandbook
+Released as Creative Commons [Link here](https://github.com/amandamiotto/HackyHourHandbook)